yeager-j/api.nuzlocke.gg/ENGINEERING.md

-# Pokemon API Engineering Design Document
+# Pokémon API Engineering Design Document

 ## 1. Introduction

-This document outlines the design of a Pokemon API that provides data for Pokemon across multiple game versions, including official games and ROM hacks like Radical Red and Unbound.
-The API needs to efficiently serve both list views and detailed Pokemon data with version-specific variations.
+This document outlines the design of a Pokémon API that provides data for Pokémon across multiple game versions, including official games and ROM hacks like Radical Red and Unbound.
+The API needs to efficiently serve both list views and detailed Pokémon data with version-specific variations.

 ## 2. Problem Statement

-We need to create an API that can:
+I need to create an API that can:

-1. Serve data for 1000+ Pokemon across multiple game versions
+1. Serve data for 1000+ Pokémon across multiple game versions
-2. Handle version-specific variations in Pokemon stats, abilities, types, and movesets
+2. Handle version-specific variations in Pokémon stats, abilities, types, and movesets
-3. Support both list queries (by generation, game) and individual Pokemon lookup
+3. Support both list queries (by generation, game) and individual Pokémon lookup
 4. Perform well in a serverless environment
 5. Minimize runtime processing and computational overhead
 6. Maintain type safety and data integrity during development